-Ian Hauptfleisch, General Manager, CCS Gulf advises contractors how it can help them implement better cost control and prepare for VAT and other changing market conditions in the GCC.
+Ian Hauptfleisch, General Manager, CCS Gulf advises contractors how it can help them to implement better cost control and prepare for VAT and other changing market conditions in the GCC.

 “The construction industry is a challenging one with low margins and high risks attributable to many unknowns, variables and complexity under immense time and resource restraints,” he explains.
 “So, increased accuracy, speed, auditability and consistency of construction estimation and cost control information, data and analysis is essential and of priority to any contracting organisation.”

 With VAT set to be introduced at the beginning of 2018 in the GCC, businesses will soon be able to begin the process of registration.
 Now is the time to start preparing for the new levy and Hauptfleisch says that CCS Gulf is ready to help.
 He explains that being able to draw on its vast background of working in a variety of international markets means CCS’ solutions have been tried and tested extensively.